druid-io/druid-io.github.io/libraries.md

 Query Libraries
 ---------------

-Some great folks have written their own libraries to interact with Druid.
+Some great folks have written their own libraries to interact with Apache Druid (incubating).

 #### Python